dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 The `op_ret` instruction must perform some housekeeping.

 * Firstly it must invoke `luaF_close()` if the proc has child procs so that up-values are closed and any deferred closures executed.
+Note that this call may be omitted of no variables in the proc escaped.
-* Next it must copy the return values to the stack position starting from `ci->func`, but respecting the `ci->nresults` fields which says how many values the caller is expecting.
-If the caller is expecting more values that we have then the extra values should be set to `nil`.
+* Next it must copy the return values to the stack position starting from `ci->func`, but respecting the `ci->nresults` field which says how many values the caller is expecting.
+If the caller is expecting more values that are available then the extra values should be set to `nil`.
 * The `L->ci` must be set to the parent of the current function.
+* TBC How should stack top be adjusted?